Stack overflow

 In software, a stack overflow occurs if the call stack pointer exceeds the stack bound.
 The call stack may consist of a limited amount of address space, often determined at the start of the program.
 The size of the call stack depends on many factors, including the programming language, machine architecture, multi-threading, and amount of available memory.
 When a program attempts to use more space than is available on the call stack (that is, when it attempts to access memory beyond the call stack's bounds, which is essentially a buffer overflow), the stack is said to overflow, typically resulting in a program crash.

 Causes

 Infinite recursion

 The most-common cause of stack overflow is excessively deep or infinite recursion, in which a function calls itself so many times that the space needed to store the variables and information associated with each call is more than can fit on the stack.

-An example of infinite recursion in C.
+Here is an example of infinite recursion in C: